rymend/MSFTImagineArchive/400 - Stream Analytics with Machine Learning/4 - Visualize/readme.md

 Now that the report is prepared in Power BI, your final task is to run the end-to-end solution that you built in this series of hands-on labs and check for polar bears!

-1. Open the database that you created in [Lab 3](#) in the [Azure Portal](https://portal.azure.com) and use the Data Explorer to execute the following query and delete all rows from the "PolarBears" table:
+1. Open the database that you created in [Part 3](../3%20-%20Predict) in the [Azure Portal](https://portal.azure.com) and use the Data Explorer to execute the following query and delete all rows from the "PolarBears" table:

 	```sql
 	DELETE FROM dbo.PolarBears
 	```

-1. Open the Stream Analytics job that you created in [Lab 2](#) in the Azure Portal and start the job running.
+1. Open the Stream Analytics job that you created in [Part 2](../2%20-%20Process) in the Azure Portal and start the job running.

 1. Wait until the job is running.
-Then open a Command Prompt or terminal window and ```cd``` to the project directory you created in [Lab 1](#).
+Then open a Command Prompt or terminal window and ```cd``` to the project directory you created in [Part 1](../1%20-%20Ingest).
 Use the following command to start the virtual cameras running:

 	```
 	node run.js